 However, Westminster appealed and a Supreme Court ruling handed down this morning overturned this decision.
 The judgment said:

-There is no reason why [a licensing fee] should not be set at a level enabling the authority to recover from licensed operators the full cost of running and enforcing the licensing scheme, including the costs of enforcement and proceedings against those
+There is no reason why [a licensing fee] should not be set at a level enabling the authority to recover from licensed operators the full cost of running and enforcing the licensing scheme, including the costs of enforcement and proceedings

-operating sex establishments without licences.
+against those operating sex establishments without licences.

 The court said its decision followed interventions from interested parties including the Treasury, the Local Government Association and the Law Society.

 Hemming had also argued that it was not legitimate for Westminster to charge the full cost of licence on application, which was £29,435 in 2011-12, even though the bulk of this fee, £26,435, was refundable if the application was unsuccessful.
-The Supreme
+The

-Court did not rule on this point but has referred the matter to the European Court of Justice in Luxembourg.
+Supreme Court did not rule on this point but has referred the matter to the European Court of Justice in Luxembourg.
 It is not likely to rule for at least a year.

-The European Court of Justice has ruled that Westminster Council was overcharging sex shops for licences, infringing on EU rules designed to
+The European Court of Justice has ruled that Westminster Council was overcharging sex shops for licences, infringing on EU rules designed to promote service activities.

 The long-running case was brought by Simply Pleasure and others against Westminster city council, which charged nearly £30,000 for a one-year licence.
-This sum was made up of £2,700 for administration whilst the rest was used to fund the detection
+This sum was made up of £2,700 for administration whilst the rest was used to fund the

-and prosecution of unauthorised sex shops or activities.
+detection and prosecution of unauthorised sex shops or activities.

 The sex shops had earlier won a victory in a UK judicial review, but Westminster decided to fight the decision, principally over the issue of whether it could charge the full fee at the time of application.